KQM-git/TCL/characters/electro/fischl.md

 | Joint Attack | 30% | No Limit | 1U | 0 | Elemental Skill |

 * The joint attack has an elemental application ICD of 2s.
+* The join attack is an echo effect.
 * **Oz** normal attacks for a total of 12 times over the duration.
 * **Oz** has an elemental application ICD of 3-4s, so every 4th hit will apply electro.
 Additionally hits 1-6 are considered a separate elemental source from hits 7-12.
 Thus, against a single target, hits 1, 5, 7, 11 apply electro to the target.
-* Additionally, when **Oz’s** normal attack triggers an Overload or Superconduct reaction, it generates 1 particle per enemy hit by the reaction
+* When **Oz**'s normal attack triggers an Overload or Superconduct reaction, it generates 1 particle per enemy hit by the reaction
 {% endtab %}
 {% endtabs %}